phouse512/games/games/_posts/2016-11-23-m2k-smash-summit.md

 Next, let's look at how Mew2King performs when he goes down by a stock or more.
-This was a little bit tougher to analyze and breakdown, simply because the stock count at any given time in a match is not a true indicator.
-Let's say a match starts 4-4, and one player kills the other, but not before her character takes 85% damage.
+This was a little bit tougher to analyze and breakdown, simply because the stock count at any given time in a game is not a true indicator.
+Let's say a game starts 4-4, and one player kills the other, but not before her character takes 85% damage.
 If you look only at the stock count, it would look like she has the lead but you miss out on all the work the second player did to bring her percent up to 85%.
 There are also other intangibles such as momentum